pantheon-systems/documentation/source/_docs/modules-plugins-known-issues.md

 <hr>

 ### [SmartCrawl Pro](https://premium.wpmudev.org/project/smartcrawl-wordpress-seo/){.external}
-**Issue:** The sitemap url linked by the plugin produces a `500 Internal Server Error` on Test and Live environments, which results to a PHP error: `class not found WP_Filesystem_Direct`.
+**Issue:** The sitemap URL linked by the plugin produces a `500 Internal Server Error` on Test and Live environments.
+This results in a PHP error: `class not found WP_Filesystem_Direct`.
 See more [details about the issue](https://premium.wpmudev.org/forums/topic/smartcrawl-pro-class-wp_filesystem_direct-not-found){.external}.

 **Solution:** The plugin fails to implement a direct `FS_METHOD` in Test and Live environments.
 Add the following to `wp-config.php`, before the line `/* That's all, stop editing!
 Happy Pressing. */`: